kairosity/mp4-lionize/testing.md

 Testing Process:

 - Submitted all forms and then immediately checked the Django backend and the application response to ensure they submitted successfully. -- __PASS__
-- Submitted each form with various incorrect or forbidden inputs to ensure that the form was not submitted, and that the appropriate error message was displayed to the user. -- __PASS__
+- Submitted each form with various incorrect or forbidden inputs to ensure that the form was not submitted, that the validations were functional and that the appropriate error messages were displayed to the user. -- __PASS__

 ## 6. Input Validations